Finland's Drought-Breaking Qualification of Epic Proportions

 When The Turnaround Came At Last

-Finland was assured of at least a playoff if need when March 2020 arrived by their group win.
+Finland had at least a playoff due to winning its group during the UEFA Nations League.
 However, its qualifying group saw Finland have a chance of finishing top two and automatic qualification to Euro 2020.
 Along with former champions Italy and Greece, Finland needed to face Bosnia-Herzegovina, Armenia, and Liechtenstein.
-As being considered a "hard winter venue," according to UEFA, Finland opened qualifying with two road matches.
+As being considered a "hard winter venue," Finland opened qualifying with two road matches.
 Though it lost 2-0 in Italy to open qualifying, Finland managed goals from Frederick Jensen and Soiri, which were enough to defeat Armenia.

 Three days later, Pukki scored from the penalty spot in Italy to tie the match.
-However, Finland allowed Italy's Joginho to score a penalty kick minutes later, and Italy won 2-1.
+However, Finland allowed Italy's Joginho to score the ensuing penalty kick as Italy won 2-1.
 What seemed to be a possibility of qualification almost failed after a stunning result away in Zenica, Bosnia-Herzegovina.
 Two goals from Miralem Pjanic saw the hosts hand Finland a humbling 4-1 defeat on Oct.
 12, 2019.

 After eight decades of misery and heartbreaks, Finland celebrated its historic berth at Euro 2020.

 Finland finished its qualifying group with a 2-1 loss in Athens three days later.
-Pukki opened the scoring as he finished with 10 goals in qualifying, which put Pukki tied for third-most during Euro 2020 qualifying.
+Pukki opened the scoring as he finished with ten goals in qualifying, tied for third-most during Euro 2020 qualifying.

 On Nov.
-30, 2019, Finland learned its three opponents it would play at Euro 2020 as it partakes in its first major tournament with one of the tightest groups.
+30, 2019, Finland learned its three opponents it would play at Euro 2020 as it partakes in its debut in one of the tightest groups.
 A rivalry revived will start in Parken Stadium for the first time since 2011.
-Finland and Denmark will meet for the 60th time, as Finland seeks its first victory since Vesa-Parra Vasara scored both goals in La Manga, Spain - the 2-1 victory being the opening match of the 2000-01 Nordic Championship.
+Finland and Denmark will meet for the 60th time, as Finland seeks its first victory since Vesa-Parra Vasara scored both goals in La Manga, Spain - the 2-1 win being the opening match of the 2000-01 Nordic Championship.